Bull Terrier Price, Puppy, For Sale, And Breed Special Information

 Temperament

-Bull terriers can be both independent and stubborn and for this reason, are not considered suitable for the inexperienced dog owner.
-Bull Terriers have an even temperament and are capable of discipline.
-Although stubborn, the Bull Terrier Club describes the breed as particularly good with people.
+Due to their independent and stubborn nature, Bull Terriers may not be considered suitable for novice dog owners.
+Despite their stubbornness, they possess an even temperament and can be disciplined.
+The Bull Terrier Club characterizes the breed as particularly good with people.

 A 2008 study in Germany found no significant differences in temperament between bull terriers and golden retrievers in overall temperament surveys.